 Laser Projectors vs. Lamp Projectors

 There are plenty of tips and tricks about how to get the best out of your projector, most of which have related to maintenance of the lamp.
-To help extend lamp life of the projector, there were some simple, but slightly annoying rules to follow, like ‘be sure to cool your projector down before packing it up!’ or ‘keep your projector in a cool location to reduce lamp temperature!’
-But this new laser technology makes all those old tips crazy AV old-timer talk.
+To help extend lamp life of the projector, there were some simple, but slightly annoying rules to follow, like ‘Be sure to cool your projector down before packing it up!’ or ‘Keep your projector in a cool location to reduce lamp temperature!’...this new laser technology makes all those old tips crazy AV old-timer talk.

 Additionally, these new laser light source projectors are a particularly good choice for heavy use and ‘all day’ applications, because they don’t overheat like traditional bulb projectors.
 And unlike lamp based projection, their color and white brightness is maintained over a much longer period.
 They also offer some greater installation flexibility - some can be mounted at any point of a 360-degree radius.

 So?
 The catch?
 You guessed it, cost.
 But when you amortize over time, the cost levels out quite a bit.
 And if you put a price tag on aggravation, well the laser projector might ultimately seem a good bit cheaper.
 Sony has a handy total cost of ownership wizard which provides a comparison of unit, maintenance and electricity costs, if you need to do some convincing.

 - Low to no lamp replacement or maintenance costs

 - 20,000 hour lamp life = 8 hours a day 5 days a week 50 weeks a year for ten years

 - Laser lamps don’t slowly fail the way lamps do